tariq7t/pi-motion-alarm/README.md

 app.js:  This is server side code which contains the main Express application code

-package.json:  The package. json is used to configure the node application and to specify what other library code it depends upon.
+package.json: the package. json is used to configure the node application and to specify what other library code it depends upon.
 It also contains scripts for running the application.